RAPst4r/reuben-paul-portfolio/README.md

 I also have a non-profit called CyberShaolin that has over 5000 kids worldwide enrolled to learn about the dangers and defenses in the online world.

 **Conference Speaker:**
-I am also invited to speak in conferences and have delivered over 30 keynotes worldwide on AI, technology and cybersecurity topics
+I am also invited to speak at conferences and have delivered over 30 keynotes worldwide on AI, technology, and cybersecurity topics

 ---